mprivero/ps-scripts/README.md

 4. Change File type, Select javascript and press LOAD

-While batch script is working, progress bar will flash by (see Figure C).
+While batch script is working, progress bar may flash by.
-When script is done no message appears, just see blank PS screen. new crop files are created and stored in subfolder “edited” filenames are appended with #001 notation
+When script is done no message appears, just see a blank PS screen.
+New cropped files are created and stored in subfolder “edited”. filenames are appended with #001 notation